-Justice Institute of British Columbia (JIBC) is a public, post-secondary educational institution, founded in 1978.
+Justice Institute of British Columbia (JIBC) is a public, post-secondary educational institution founded in 1978.
 JIBC is Canada's leading public safety educator with a mission to develop dynamic justice and public safety professionals through its exceptional applied education, training and research.
-Each year, about 27,000 students study at one of JIBC's six campuses in BC, through online distance education, and at locations in more than 130 BC communities, as well as sites across Canada and around the world.
+Each year, about 36,000 students study at one of JIBC's six campuses in British Columbia (BC) through online distance education and at locations in more than 130 BC communities and sites across Canada and around the world.

-There are two main campuses: the New Westminster Campus and the Maple Ridge Campus.
+The New Westminster Campus is the main administrative campus, and the Maple Ridge Campus is a regional campus.
 Both campuses are included in this SEMP.
 JIBC also has campuses in Chilliwack, Victoria, the Okanagan and Pitt Meadows.
 The energy consumption of these other campuses is not included in this SEMP.